mrhaasguy/sermon-manager-for-wordpress/readme.txt

 Display a grid of images assigned to speakers or series with a new shortcode [sermon-images]

-Display a list of sermon series, preachers, sermon topics, or book of the Bible with a new shortcode [list-sermons]
+Display a list of sermon series, preachers, sermon topics, or book of the Bible with the shortcode [list-sermons]

 iTunes podcasting support is available!